-Earthquakes occur as a result of different processes, which are still not entirely described and understood.
-A possible approach to overcome the difficulties in studying seismicity that are caused by the absence of fundamental constitutive equations for the dynamics of the lithosphere and the impossibility of direct measurements at depth, where the earthquakes originate, relies on the integration of the numerical modeling of the lithosphere dynamics with the phenomenology of earthquake occurrence.
+Earthquakes occur as a result of different processes that are still not entirely described and understood.
+In the study of seismicity, a possible approach to overcome the difficulties which are caused by the absence of fundamental constitutive equations for the dynamics of the lithosphere and by the impossibility of direct measurements at depth, where the earthquakes originate, relies on the integration of the numerical modeling of the lithosphere dynamics with the phenomenology of earthquake occurrence.

-A number of dynamical models have been proposed to simulate seismicity, the most popular being the spring-slider block model of Burridge and Knopoff (1967).
+A number of dynamical models have been proposed to simulate seismicity, the most popular being the spring-slider block-model of BURRIDGE and KNOPOFF (1967).
 Some models are "non-Earth specific" and reproduce only the very general features of seismicity, such as the frequency-magnitude relation.
-Some other try to simulate, at the cost of additional assumptions, further properties of the seismic sequences, like fluctuations in the activity and the space distribution of events (e.g., Yamashita and Knopoff, 1992).
+Others try to simulate, at the cost of additional assumptions, further properties of the seismic sequences, such as fluctuations in the activity and the space distribution of events (e.g., YAMASHITA and KNOPOFF, 1992).
 Each model tries to reproduce some peculiar properties of seismicity, based on different dynamical, kinematical or geometrical assumptions; nevertheless, no model can be expected to describe exactly the evolution of the Earth system, due to its complexity and possibly chaotic behavior.